datacenter/ACI-Pre-Upgrade-Validation-Script/docs/docs/validations.md

 !!! note
     This is also called out in release notes of each version - [6.0(3)][15], [6.0(4)][16], [6.0(5)][17]:

+### VMM Uplink Container with empty Actives

+Due to the defect CSCvr96408, affected versions with VMM domains having VMM parameters changed via the UI could have resulted in `fvUplinkOrderCont` objects created with the parameter `"active": ""` ('active' set to blank).
+This `active` parameter defines which uplinks should be set to active on the Vmware created EPG portgroup, and if blank, results in no active uplinks.
+In most cases, traffic issues due to this config were worked-around by manually modifying the active uplink configuration directly within VMware vCenter.

+The issue arises when an upgrade or VMM parameter change occurs.
+Either change causes a re-validation of the `fvUplinkOrderCont` VMM policy as defined in ACI.
+The result is that any `fvUplinkOrderCont` still having `active: ""` will push a config change into VMware vCenter to map back to APIC policy, resulting in the removal of active uplinks and a corresponding outage.

+This script checks for `fvUplinkOrderCont` with `active: ""` and alerts the user to their existence.
+The `active` parameter must match your current active configuration to avoid an outage on subsequent upgrade of VMM Parameter change.

+The example shows a correctly defined `fvUplinkOrderCont`, with uplinks under the `active` field.

+!!! example
+    ```
+    apic1# moquery -c fvUplinkOrderCont
+    Total Objects shown: 1

+    # fv.UplinkOrderCont
+    active       : 1,2,3,4,5,6,7,8
+    annotation   :
+    childAction  :
+    descr        :
+    dn           : uni/tn-test1/ap-ap3/epg-epg3/rsdomAtt-[uni/vmmp-VMware/dom-test-dvs]/uplinkorder
+    extMngdBy    :
+    lcOwn        : local
+    modTs        : 2024-04-30T16:15:06.815+00:00
+    name         :
+    nameAlias    :
+    ownerKey     :
+    ownerTag     :
+    rn           : uplinkorder
+    standby      :
+    status       :
+    uid          : 15374
+    userdom      : :all:common:
+    ```

 [0]: https://github.com/datacenter/ACI-Pre-Upgrade-Validation-Script
 [1]: https://www.cisco.com/c/dam/en/us/td/docs/Website/datacenter/apicmatrix/index.html